14 Top-Rated Beaches in Panama

 1. Beaches of the San Blas Islands

-Some of the most beautiful beaches in Panama are in the remote San Blas Islands in the Caribbean.
-These are the gorgeous stretches of white sand you frequently see in photos, consisting of azure waters and small islands with palm trees swaying in the wind.
-These do exist, but you need to be prepared to rough it a little to experience it.
-You won't find luxury resorts on these islands.
+The most beautiful beaches in Panama are in the remote San Blas Islands in the Caribbean.
+These are the gorgeous stretches of white sand you frequently see in photos, consisting of turquoise waters and small islands with palm trees swaying in the wind.

 The San Blas Islands are owned by the Kuna people, and to stay here you need to follow a certain process and reserve with them.
 They provide relatively rustic accommodation, three meals a day, and all your transport to these magical places.
-If you are looking to truly get away from it all and disconnect from the world in a stunning setting, this is the place to come.
+If you are looking to truly get away from it all and disconnect from the world in a stunning, yet rustic, setting, this is the place to visit.

-Another much more luxurious and expensive way to visit the island is via private yacht, stopping in at various islands along the way and sleeping and eating on board.
+Another much more luxurious and expensive way to visit the island is via a private sailboat, stopping in at various islands along the way and sleeping and eating on board.
 Your captain will take you to the best spots for snorkeling, swimming, kayaking, stand up paddleboarding, or even kitesurfing.
 Trips are usually all-inclusive, and the boats are luxurious catamarans 40 to 50 feet in length.